Right-click for episode transcript

 EZRA: See if they want to play.

-EZRA: --That can result in many different characteristics.
-But no two people down syndrome are the same.
+EZRA: --that can result in many different characteristics.
+But no two people with down syndrome are the same.

 FIONA: We have different likes and dislikes.
 And we have our own hopes and fears.

-SUBJECT 1: If you meet someone with down syndrome or any difference, really, don't be afraid to reach out and get to know them.
+EZRA: If you meet someone with down syndrome or any difference really, don't be afraid to reach out and get to know them.

-SUBJECT 3: Brains On is produced by Molly Bloom, Mark Sanchez, and Sanden Totten.
+EZRA: Brains On! is produced by Molly Bloom, Marc Sanchez, and Sanden Totten.

-MOLLY BLOOM: Special thanks to Shelley and Joanna Harris, Laura Goodfellow, Christine Downey, Megan Rice and Beeman Elementary School in Vermont, Sandra Baker and the Down Syndrome Association of Los Angeles, Tracy Huffman with the Down Syndrome Association of Minnesota, Travis, Kyle, and everyone else at the Down Home Ranch.
+MOLLY BLOOM: Special thanks to Shelly and Joanna Harris, Laura Goodfellow, Christine Downey, Megan Rice and Beeman Elementary School in Vermont, Sandra Baker and the Down Syndrome Association of Los Angeles, Tracy Hoffman with the Down Syndrome Association of Minnesota, Travis Kyle, and everyone else at the Down Home Ranch.

 FIONA: We had production performed--